Zildj1an/FilesCompresser/README.md

 # FilesCompresser
-[EN] You can join together several files into one, extract them when desired.
+You can join together several files into one, extract them when desired.
 (Don't forget compilation with $make)

 Usage: